 If you like to learn what to do if you are actually running over budget, check out my post: WHAT TO DO WHEN A PROJECT IS OVER BUDGET?
 FIX IT.

 Projects almost always require collaboration between cross-functional teams; hence, these systems sit in the middle of the project and allow cooperation between these usually disjoint areas in the business.
 They can share feedback and updates and respond to required changes.

 Today, when many people work from home, collaboration tools are even essential for those in the same teams.

 Cloud-based solutions with multiple features make it easy to work together due to innate sync capabilities, enabling working on the same work items.

 5. AI Planning Capabilities

 Some new players in the market utilise machine learning capabilities and AI to do project planning for you.
-Managing a project plan is one of the most time-consuming tasks, and any tool that can reduce administrative burden can save you time for another task like addressing issues.
+Managing a project plan is one of the most time-consuming tasks, and any tool that can reduce administrative burden can save you time for other tasks like addressing issues.

 This is a relatively new but growing field in project management tools.
 One contender to be the best in this space is Forecast.
-I would recommend trying it out, especially if you find yourself spending way too much time on those project plans.
+I recommend trying it out, especially if you spend too much time on those project plans.

 What Can you Expect from Project Management Tools?

 All of the below features will save you time and effort, which you can actually use to address various problems in the project and not just administer update reports.